Discover more from Insanely Free

 The architects of “our democracy” want us to be scared of the sun, scared of climate change, scared of germs and v1ruses, and scared of each other.

 Morale comes from moral.
 The Greek word for moral is ethos.
 Ethos stands for character, custom, and habit.
 Religion, family, truth, beauty — those principles stand as moral pillars for individuals, families, and countries at large.
 Break those and you break the people.
 No wonder popular culture is all about decadence, atheism, meaningless sex, and all-around ugliness.

-The Sun epitomizes everything that is good in humanity.
-It’s no wonder that all religions converge on the removal of darkness.
+The sun symbolizes everything that is good in humanity.
+It’s no wonder that many religions converge on the removal of darkness.

 ‘Gu’ stands for the darkness of ignorance and ‘ru’ stands for the remover, the dispeller.
 Hence the guru is the light that dispels the darkness of ignorance and you are that light for me now.